Everything You Need to Know About Iceland Camping Law

-One of the most important things to remember when you are travelling in Iceland, whether that’s a camping trip or not, is that you should leave no trace.
+One of the most important things to remember when you are traveling in Iceland, whether that’s a camping trip or not, is that you should leave no trace.
 Make sure you take your rubbish with you, even biodegradable waste.
-Litter has no place in any environment, and especially one as beautiful as Iceland.
+Litter has no place in any environment, especially one as beautiful as Iceland.
 You know the saying: “Take only photographs, leave only footprints”.
 That means no off-roading too.
-Iceland’s fragile ground is easily damaged by car and van tyres, so stick to marked roads.
+Iceland’s fragile ground is easily damaged by car and van tires, so stick to marked roads.

 It’s easy to find a great campsite

 While wild camping might prove problematic, the good news is that there are plenty of regular campsites dotted around the country.
 Finding somewhere to camp is quite straightforward, particularly if you decide to rent a car or a camper van.
 That said, in summer especially, some campsites can get pretty full, so it’s a good idea to plan in advance to make sure you will find space in the places you’d like to stay in.

 There are somewhere in the region of 170+ registered campsites in Iceland.
-Across the country, in general, they open from June to late August or mid-September, though there are about 26 of them which open year-round for the hardiest of winter campers.
-If you’re travelling in Iceland, chances are that you’ll find some right where you need them.
+Across the country, in general, they open from June to late August or mid-September, though there are about 26 of them that open year-round for the hardiest of winter campers.
+If you’re traveling in Iceland, chances are that you’ll find some right where you need them.

-Something else to think about is that around forty of them have signed up to the Camping Card scheme.
+Something else to think about is that around forty of them have signed up for the Camping Card scheme.
 Established in 2007, this card cost 19900 ISK for the summer 2019 season.
 Valid throughout the summer months, the 2020 card will go on sale next year and is valid for 28 days.
-It covers tent camping, campervan or motorhome pitches.
+It covers tent camping, campervan, or motorhome pitches.
 If you’re keen to stick to a budget, this is an effective way of helping you keep track of costs.